 The Regent Theatre, Stoke-On-Trent, June 2006.

+I have some slightly less vague memories of that first stage door, although the overriding thing I remember is not having a clue what we were doing!
+The trickiest part of starting your stage dooring career with a production of Cats?
+You don't get to see what the people in the show actually look like and - as my friend and I discovered - people don't always look exactly like the headshot provided in the programme!
+This meant that when we hurried round to stage door after seeing Cats at the Regent together for the first time, we were totally and utterly lost and confused.
 From what I recall, we actually spoke to a lot of the cast and got their autographs, but for the most part we hadn't a clue who it was we were talking to.
 I had a conversation with the lovely Lorraine Graham (Jennyanydots) about my bracelet breaking from me clapping so much, spoke to Trevor Schoonraad (Quaxo/Mistoffelees) about my love of the show, the video production and the impression he made on me in Llandudno (Mistoffelees has always been one of my favourite characters) and I had a similar conversation with the charming Gary Watson (Rum Tum Tugger.)
 I can't remember much of what we talked about with John McManus (Skimbleshanks) that first night, other than our obvious enthusiasm for the show, but I do know we didn't realise until after he'd left that he was Skimbleshanks aka Liz's favourite character!
 Much hilarity ensued after that discovery.
 As for my own favourite character and cast member?
 Kevin McGuire played Carbucketty and he started out the same way he finished up; the last person out of the door!
 He was so sweet to me, probably just because he was happy I knew who Carbucketty even was, and he assured me that I hadn't imagined the fact that he was smiling at me in The Ad-Dressing Of Cats - much to my glee, of course!

-I cannot recommend pre-show stage dooring enough - because when they know you're there, they make a lot of extra effort for you!
+Liz and I had already written fan letters to the cast - which I had delivered to stage door when I went to the box office, getting a hug from Carbucketty in the process, although he was the only one who got his letter in person and he put the others on the noticeboard for me.
 On the second time we went back, we only saw Kevin McGuire before the show, but he asked where we were sitting and as a result, all through the show he was smiling at us and coming our way and it was so nice to know we'd made him feel appreciated and in turn he was making us feel appreciated too.

-At seeing John leaning out of the window, Liz had gone into meltdown, muttering 'Skimbleskimbleskimble!' under her breath, not really knowing what to do.
-The strange thing is, everywhere else we ever went, she was the bold, brave one and I was crazy-shy, but at stage door it was a total role reversal.
-So, I took matters into my own hands.
+One time we were delivering a pre-show gift of scones and John was leaning out of a window, already in his Skimbleshanks get-up, whilst Kevin was standing outside side door, talking with some friends, with only his make-up done (the contrast between our two favourites was another long-term joke for us!)
 John spotted us and called down 'Hello girls!
 Back again?!' and I replied 'We've got a present for you!', holding up the package of scones we'd made for him.
 'Do you want me to come down?' he asked and we nodded enthusiastically and - in super-fast time - he made it downstairs to us to come and chat.
-He invited Liz just inside stage door, as he didn't want to stand out in the street in his cat get-up ('I feel like and idiot [turns to random passers-by] Yes, I am half-cat!'), so I took that chance to go over to Kevin and give him his share of the scones.
+He invited Liz just inside stage door, as he didn't want to stand out in the street in his cat get-up ('I feel like an idiot [turns to random passers-by] Yes, I am half-cat!'), so I took that chance to go over to Kevin and give him his share of the scones.
 His friends were all 'Aw, you have a fan!' and then he asked where we were sitting that night and once more promised to look out for us.
-Word must have spread after that because sure enough, during the show, we get a fair bit of fuss.
+Word must have spread after that because sure enough, during the show, we got a fair bit of fuss.
 John - as Skimbleshanks - ruffled my hair at the opening of Act Two and several of the others patted us on the head.

+Going back to stage door that night we did nothing but gush and squeal and I have no idea what the cast must have made of us!
+Most of them remembered us from the other night we'd been, especially Dean, who I seem to remember teased us a fair bit for being back already, a tradition which continued at every stage door I ever saw him at.
 And so, little did we realise it, but an adventure had begun.
 We had a lot to learn about the ins and outs of stage door, and about the tour; we picked up a lot of tips along the way and we definitely had a way to go before we got stage dooring down to the fine art I like to think I practice today!
 But we had no idea about that, or about cast changes or future shows.
 In fact, we thought we would only meet that cast one more time in a pre-planned trip to Sunderland.
 But it turned out we couldn't have been more wrong: we would soon be spending an awful lot more time at the Cats stage door, officially bitten by the theatre bug and in love with the world of the tour!